ramirezfx/docker-jekyll/README.md

 Once done, you can access your page by navigating your webbrowser to: http://localhost:4100

+The second opion is to copy the script "1startproject.sh" to your jekyll-project folder:

+Make the script executable

+`chmod +x 1startproject.sh`

+Copy the script to your jekyll-project folder:

+`cp 1startproject.sh /your/jekyll/project/folder`

+Execute the script by double-click at the icon or execute in the console:

+`/your/jekyll/project/folder/1startproject.sh`

 ## Build your project:

 If you want to build your jekyll-project, navigate to your project folder as described above and type the following command: